 In trying to address this issue, Whitehead went on to explain that his company asked: What would the supply chain look like if we could see it from the part's perspective?

-Consequently, by focusing on that question, his company Enspan (formerly Parts Pedigree) was able to develop a unique approach to the answer.
-A platform where every player can digitally store their data about their interaction with specific parts—and in doing so, providing a broad view of the entire supply chain from the part's perspective.
+Consequently, by focusing on that question, his company Enspan was able to develop a unique approach to the answer.
+A platform where every player can digitally store their data about their interaction with specific parts—and in doing so, provide a broad view of the entire supply chain from the part's perspective.

 The work that Whitehead's company has done in looking at the paper problem from the viewpoint of the part addresses another problematic issue—trust between parties along the supply chain.

 Much of the hoarding of information comes from the fact that parties can often only see one step ahead or behind in the supply chain.
 What happens beyond that one step can be a mystery, thus sparking a culture of over-documentation and record-keeping (paper trails), as a form of protective insulation should a parts pedigree, or provenance, come into question.

 Whitehead explained that by generating digital documents automatically from transactions, then encrypting and digitally signing them, it allows more transparency between trading partners.
 Multiple parties along the supply chain can store logistical, operational and technical information against the part batch/serial number.